alfreedolf/plagiarism-detector/README.md

 # plagiarism-detector
 # Plagiarism Project, Machine Learning Deployment

-This repository contains my implementation of the a plagiarism detector using AWS SageMaker.
+This repository contains my implementation of a plagiarism detector as by Udacity MLND course.
+The entire implementation is based on AWS SageMaker platform.

 ## Project Overview